OPT018: Primary Care Update - Theory

 - the different methods of assessing a child's vision

-This module is taught via 12 lectures (PowerPoint with audio), delivered via Learning Central, the University's e-learning system, with supporting resources and references supplied.
-There are also 4 online case discussions for guided learning.
+This module is taught via lectures (Powerpoint with audio) and Xerte tutorials, delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There are also 2 webinar case discussions for guided learning.

 There is no practical element to this module; the complementary skills training is found in OPT019.

 For formative assessment students will complete 4 exercises of Key Features Scenarios to test clinical reasoning, problem- solving ability and the ability to apply given knowledge.
 They will also have an opportunity to submit a formative case report and receive feedback.

 Online Examination (50%): There is an EMCQ test that will assess the entire syllabus.

 Online Coursework (50%): Students will also complete a piece of written coursework following a discussion webinar.

 - The type and structure of questions used in history and symptoms taking and adapting the clinical assessments accordingly.

 - The different methods of viewing the patient's fundus and the advantages and disadvantages of each method.

 - The use of cover test in binocular vision assessment.